Transfer Credit Information

-Transfer students who are dissatisfied with the course equivalency determinations may consult the Registrars Office or the appropriate Division Chair, in an attempt to more precisely define equivalencies or identify appropriate substitutions.
+Transfer students who are dissatisfied with the course equivalency determinations may consult the Registrars Office or the appropriate Department Chair, in an attempt to more precisely define equivalencies or identify appropriate substitutions.
 If necessary for transfer evaluation, students are responsible for providing course descriptions and course syllabi.

 Total hours earned from all transfer institutions are entered on the Valley City State University transcript.
 If necessary, credits will be converted to semester hours.
 Transfer courses and grades appear on the official VCSU transcript and are used in the calculation of cumulative grade point average.

 - Developmental Credit: Credit for developmental courses is not accepted in transfer if the course is developmental by definition of the transferring institution or if it is equivalent to a developmental course at VCSU.
 Transfer credit earned at the developmental level will be transcribed on the official VCSU transcript.
 However, these credits will not count toward earned credit or be calculated in the cumulative grade point average.

 - Graduate and Continuing Education Credit: Credit earned at the graduate level and non-degree continuing education is not accepted in transfer at the undergraduate level.

 - Credit by Examination or Life Experience: Credit earned by institutional examination or life experience is not accepted for transfer.